loggar/note/software-engineering/js-interviews-developer.md

 Good to hear:

 - Classes: create tight coupling or hierarchies/taxonomies.
-- Prototypes: mentions of concatenative inheritance, prototype delegation, functional inheritance, object composition.
+- Prototypes: mentions of concatenated inheritance, prototype delegation, functional inheritance, object composition.

 ## What are the pros and cons of functional programming vs object-oriented programming?